NirajShr3stha/Apex-Legends-Discord-RPC/README.md

 ## Usage

 - To use Apex Legends Discord RPC, you can clone/download the repo.
-- Once you have the zip file, extract it and copy the file named '.env.test'.
+- Once you have the zip file, extract it.
-- Then, paste and rename it to '.env'.
-Inside the '.env' file,
+- Then, rename the .env.test to '.env'.
 - Replace 'steamname' with your Steam username and 'password' with your Steam password.

 - If you cloned this repo